Attendance Policy

 Academic Concern Form by clinical faculty and the Department Chair.
 Student will receive zero scores, for each of the clinical evaluation criteria, on the Clinical Evaluation Tool for that clinical day and will be required to attend the next clinical makeup day scheduled.

-A student who misses data collection and/or clinical is responsible for the content and assignments for the clinical week, regardless of the reason for missing the clinical hours and will be given an alternate assignment to make up hours missed.
+Clinical/Simulation: A student who misses Simulation and/or clinical is responsible for the content and assignments for the clinical week, regardless of the reason for missing the clinical hours and will be given an alternate assignment to make up hours missed.
 This assignment will be submitted to the Curriculum Chair.

 Students will be required to makeup on the scheduled day assigned by faculty;